-Most households find setting the thermostat at 72-73 degrees provides ideal comfort.
-However, if there’s a major difference between your interior and outside warmth, your cooling expenses will be greater.
+Most households find using the thermostat at 72-73 degrees is ideal.
+However, if there’s a huge difference between your interior and outside warmth, your AC costs will be bigger.

 These are our suggestions based on the U.S. Department of Energy (DOE) and ENERGY STAR®.